Skip to main content

 We do not work with forged Russian translations or fabricated source documents.
 SiZA Global has a hard line on documentary integrity.

-You can\'t mess with people\'s Original documents.
+You can't mess with people's Original documents.
 A document that arrives at our Noida office for the Russian sequence is logged with a Customer ID and a Document ID at intake.
-The printed checklist that travels with the document is signed at every handoff: Notary, State HRD, MEA, Russian Embassy desk, translator, courier outbound.
+A printed checklist stays with your document and gets signed at every handoff, so you can see who held it and when: Notary, State HRD, MEA, translator and outbound courier.

-We do not use Porter, Wefast, Borzo or similar third-party parcel apps for movement between our office, MEA, and the Russian Embassy.
+We do not use Porter, Wefast, Borzo or similar third-party parcel apps for movement between our office and MEA.
 Inter-city and international legs use Blue Dart, DHL, FedEx, DTDC Premium, UPS.

-We click pictures and shoot videos of every stamp on the journey: Notary, State HRD seal, MEA attestation, Russian Embassy attestation, translator certification.
+We click pictures and shoot videos of every stamp on the journey: Notary, State HRD seal, MEA apostille, translator certification.
 Pictures go on WhatsApp before the document moves to the next handoff.

 Frequently asked questions